1-day / 2 dives

 Do I need to be drysuit certified to dive Davíðsgjá?

-Does marine fish live at Davíðsgjá?
+Are there any fish live at Davíðsgjá?

 Beautiful dwarf char live in the cracks and crevice at Davíðsgjá.
 Sometimes giant trout enter the site and look for food.
+In the summer we regularly see Arctic Charr in the shallow part of the lake.